 Once you’ve done the subtraction, you can drop the percent sign.
 This is your raw NPS.
 Since you can’t have more than 100% promoters or fewer than 100% detractors, your score range lies between -100 and 100.
 A slightly negative score is common at first, but with work most companies can maintain a positive NPS.
 The chart below shows some benchmark NPS information arranged by industry.
 You can use these industry benchmarks to see how you’re doing relative to your competition.

 Strengths & Weaknesses of NPS

 NPS is useful because it is a fast, approximate measurement of how loyal your customers are.
-Since it’s a single-question survey, you’ll have a much higher completion rate than surveys which require longer responses.
-However, the brevity and subjectiveness of the question also leaves something to be desired.
+Since it’s a single-question survey, you’ll have a much higher completion rate than surveys that require longer responses.
+However, the brevity and subjectiveness of the question also leave something to be desired.

 For example, the survey does not take into account variations between each person’s numerical concept of what’s worth recommending.
 To some people, a five is neutral and anything better is likely to result in a referral.
 But for the survey, a score of 5 is solidly in detractor territory.

 Another problem occurs if you take industry benchmarks too seriously.
 While they can be helpful in giving you a general goal, results can vary substantially based on industry, country, and methodology.